aka Vampire Women

 There may have been incoherence forced on the film by Rollin’s method of shooting and a lost script but in truth the problems are wider than this.
 None of what happens makes a whole lot of sense.
 There are certain plots that drive the two films – the arrival of the group to convince the women they are not vampires, the arrival of the vampire queen for purposes unclear, the doctors who offer a cure for vampirism – but these seem like scenes that Rollin only occasionally remembers to get back to and never develops much.
 The best of these is probably the arc about the rationalists who realise the women they are trying to cure actually are vampires after all.

 That only leaves Rollin’s progression of arty and erotic imagery.
-He certainly improved on this with subsequent films.
-Here, shooting in black-and-white, the imagery is nevertheless striking.
+This certainly improved with his subsequent films.
+Here, shot in black-and-white, the imagery is nevertheless striking.
 Rollin gets a good deal of natural atmosphere out of the rundown chateau and its grounds.
-The erotic elements are fairly light when seen today – there is a very tame whipping scene.
+The erotic elements are fairly light when seen today – at most, there is a very tame whipping scene.
 Jacqueline Sieger does have an undeniably charged and exotic presence as the vampire queen.